[?] Start Receiving This Blog Today By Simply Subscribing

 And, zero greenhouse emissions!!
 What about that?

-In this day and age of fighting climate change, reducing carbon footprints and improving energy conservation by cutting down hydro bills, how can one be forced to use the dryer, all for the sake of a good-looking subdivision?
+In this day and age of fighting climate change, reducing carbon footprints and improving energy conservation by cutting down hydro bills, how can one be forced to use the dryer all for the sake of a good-looking subdivision?

 Bottom Line?

 Laundry is something we all have.
 We all wear clothes, we all use towels, we all sleep in sheets, and most of us dust our furniture.
 The list is endless.
-This is not something unique or abnormal that the neighbours or anyone else wouldn't understand.
-To lift-clothesline-bans just gives people back the right to do something that shouldn't have been taken away in the first place.
+This is not something unique or abnormal that the neighbors or anyone else wouldn't understand.

 Some people need to come down to earth in a big way on this subject, and if they don't want to, then they can gladly take over my hydro bill.